mKolibri/frontend/README.md

 # frontend
 React

-#how to install and run APP
+# how to install and run APP
+npm ci
-sudo npm install react-scripts start npm install npm start
+npm start